krasoffski/pytasks/README.md

 Not to mention the fact, that main goal of this tasks is to use only Python standard library.
-Most of all tasks designed for `python2.7` but can be easily adopted for 3th version of Python.
+Most of all tasks designed for `python2.7` but can be easily performed for 3th version of Python.

 ## Conventions

-Here are some notes about code conventions.
+Here are notes about code conventions.

 ### Python examples

-Usually python examples contain code and expected output which is commented with `#` characters.
-Let me show you example:
+Usually python examples contain code and output for examples performed in the python interactive shell.

 Basic example:
 ```python
 from itertools import permutations
 gen = permutations('abc', 2)
 ```